Steward-Observatory-ETS/sparkplugb_arduino/README.md

-Arduino port of Eclipse Tahu implementation of Sparkplug B encoding/decoding
+Eclipse Tahu implementation of Sparkplug B with some simplified helpers sutible for Arduino.

-Currently this library only supports VERY SIMPLE payloads with simple metrics.
-The encoder supports more than the decoder, since we can more easily control what we are sending outbound.

 This project is based on Eclipse Tahu ( https://github.com/eclipse/tahu ) and uses source from /client_libraries/c